This weekend, I once again had the good fortune to work with the crochet wind at my back.

 First I laid out the two-round squares for the handles/edging and went about the business of joining them.
 With that done, I wove in the ends and trimmed them which brought me to the lining part of the project.

 I started by making a template from the body of the bag of my donut bag-to-be:

 and then I used it to cut out the two fabrics I am using to line said bag, pinned together the seams for each color, sewed those seams, put one lining inside the other, pinned together the new seams, sewed those as well, and then turned the whole thing inside out.

-Somewhere in there I had also managed to finish joining the seams of the body of the bag itself, and when sunset came, I had an almost-but-not-quite finished donut bag to be with another two hours or so of assembly required:
+Somewhere in there I had also managed to finish joining the seams of the body of the bag still to go, and when sunset came, I had an almost-but-not-quite finished donut bag to be with another two hours or so of assembly required: